Yazdan-art/university_system/README.md

-This is a practice about the system of university
+This is a practice of a database created by SQLite and Python about the system of the university